Shreyas911/sicopolis/docs/sphinx/source/dependencies.rst

               FCFLAGS="-mcmodel=medium" FFLAGS="-mcmodel=medium"
   make install

-This has been tested under openSUSE Leap 15.2 and Linux Mint 20.1 (some modifications might be needed under different systems).
+This was tested under openSUSE Leap 15.2 and Linux Mint 20.1 with lis-2.0.30.
+Some modifications might be needed under different systems.

 For the **Intel compiler**, replace 'gcc' and 'gfortran' by 'icc' and 'ifort', respectively.